 The eligibility of players listed on the roster is not subject to review by the referee.
 Questions concerning player eligibility (age, residency, dual rostering, etc.) should be referred by the opposing coach to the division director or BAYS registrar.

 Each coach shall each be given a copy of the opponents' roster.
 If a team only brings one copy of its roster, the opposing coach may either require that the game be delayed until a copy is provided or may waive this requirement.

 In the spring season, the referee will submit his/her game report on the BAYS website.
 In the fall season, the referee should follow instructions from the local club.
 For both spring and fall seasons, the referee should retain his/her copies of the team rosters until the end of the season.

-At least one person responsible for the team during the game must present a US Youth Soccer coach's passcard to the referee prior to the game.
+All adults on the team sideline during the game must present a BAYS or a US Youth Soccer coach's passcard to the referee prior to the game.
 Such person must be at least 18 years old and older than the age limit of the team.
 If at any time during the game a team does not have a responsible person with a passcard, the referee shall abandon the game and that team shall forfeit the game.

 Player passcards are required in the spring season for the following age groups and divisions: all U-19 and U-18; all first and second division U-16, U-14, and U-12 .
 For games where player passcards are required, each player will present his/her passcard to the referee as the player's name is read off the roster/game form.
 Players without required passcards cannot play.

 All coaches' and players' passcards must have a current photograph, and coaches’ passcards must also have a validation sticker for the current year.
 The referee shall return the passcards at the conclusion of the game, except for any player or coach who has been sent off, in which case the referee shall send that passcard to the BAYS ejections secretary.
 If a team does not have its passcards by the scheduled game time, it will be considered late and will be governed by section E.